Croatia: A Completely Honest Travel Guide

 Would we go back to Croatia?

-Yes, we would go definitely back.
+Yes, without a doubt.
+We would return in a heartbeat.
 We already have a few places in mind that we’d like to visit the second time around.

 We won't deny that Croatia is absolutely breathtaking.
 Dubrovnik is as touristy as it is beautiful and Plitvice Lakes are a natural treasure.